Confidently Slash Downtime with Fast, Simple SQL Server Backup and Restores with FlashBlade®

 - Support point in time recovery with transaction log backups to minimize data loss.

 The value of FlashBlade is the speed at which data is written to and read from the storage solution this consists of three components comprising the chassis: Blade for processing and flash storage, elastic fabric and Purity operating system.
 The read and write operations are tremendously fast enabling backup and restore reduction to slash downtime.
 There is no de-duplication or delta detection under the covers with the FlashBlade system.
-When the SQL Server BACKUP command is issued, it is a complete backup from the start to the end of the B-Tree, giving us as DBAs the confidence we need to be able to successfully restore the database.
+When the SQL Server BACKUP command is issued, it is a complete backup from the start to the end of the database, giving DBAs the confidence we need to be able to successfully restore the database.

 FlashBlade Performance in Action

 FlashBlade performance demonstrations by Pure Storage are very impressive with backup and restore scenarios with TB sized databases.
 FlashBlade integrates with your existing database (*.mdf and *.ndf) and transaction log file (*.ldf) storage platform, so no changes are necessary on your current server.
 Backups and restore operations are from the Pure Storage FlashBlade, which is where the magic happens to drastically reduce backup and restore windows to minimize downtime impacting the organization.
+Let’s walk through three examples to understand the value of FlashBlade.

 Road to Recovery with FlashBlade